2 dead in Peel Region following car crashes in Brampton, Mississauga | CBC News

 2 dead in Peel Region following car crashes in Brampton, Mississauga

-Two people are dead following separate car crashes in Peel Region last night.

-The first accident happened late on Saturday and the second early on Sunday, say police
+1st accident happened late on Saturday and the 2nd early on Sunday, police say

-Two people are dead following separate car crashes in Peel Region last night.
+Two people are dead following separate car crashes in Peel Region on Saturday night.

-Police were called to Derry Road and 9th Line in Mississauga shortly after 10:30 p.m. on Saturday.
+Police were called to Derry Road and Ninth Line in Mississauga shortly after 10:30 p.m. on Saturday.

-Police say a man died on scene, while two others were rushed to hospital.
+Police said a man died on scene, while two others were rushed to hospital.

 The second crash happened near Creditview Road and Wanless Drive in Brampton, according to Peel Regional Police.

-Police say they were called to the scene around 12:45 a.m. on Sunday.
+Police said they were called to the scene around 12:30 a.m. on Sunday.

-One person was ejected from the vehicle, according to paramedics.
-He later died in hospital.

-Four other people were taken to hospital, they say, including one child, who was taken to SickKids.
-All four are currently in stable condition.
+According to a spokesperson, a 29-year-old man was driving with a 20-year-old passenger when the crash occurred.
+His passenger was ejected from the vehicle and pronounced dead at the scene.

+The other vehicle contained a father, mother and their baby, according to Peel police.

 With files from Jessica Ng